Validation and Placement

 4/C Mathematics Placement Exam

-All 4/C midshipmen take the Mathematics Placement (pre-calculus) exam, which is a 70 question multiple-choice exam covering pre-calculus topics — exponents, fractions, factoring, solving equations, functions, graphing, word problems, logarithms, trigonometric functions, and geometry.
-This exam has now been made available to take online.
+All 4/C midshipmen take the Mathematics Placement (pre-calculus) exam, which is an online, multiple-choice exam covering pre-calculus topics — exponents, fractions, factoring, solving equations, functions, graphing, word problems, logarithms, trigonometric functions, and geometry.
 Midshipmen are instructed to take this exam before they report to USNA.
 Calculators are not allowed on this exam.
 The exam is given in four parts on Blackboard.
-All four parts are timed but need not all be completed in the same setting.
-In fact, if you are careful to log out and exit (this causes the timer to pause), you can even pause for a break in the middle of an exam.
+All four parts are timed but need not all be completed in one sitting.
 Parts previously completed may not be returned to.
-It is important to follow the instructions on how the exam is to be taken, to prevent incorrect placement in a mathematics course.
+It is important to follow the instructions on how the exam is to be taken to prevent incorrect placement in a mathematics course.

 SM005, Pre-calculus Mathematics

-Midshipmen who do not validate Calculus I and who have not been placed in the pre-calculus course take Calculus I. The Mathematics Department has three different Calculus I courses.
-Plebes who answered a suitable number pre-calculus questions correctly and who are not placed in pre-calculus are placed in SM121, which is a four-hour course, is the standard Calculus I course.
-Those who have good pre-calculus skills, have taken some level of Calculus I and II, and attempt the Calculus validation exams, can be placed in SM122X (a 4 credit "accelerated calculus" course which, taken with the follow-on course SM221X, allows a plebe to get credit for 3 semesters of calculus in only 2 semesters, by covering material from Calculus I, II, and III, in 2 semesters.
-The exact percentages depends on staffing constraints and the Mathematics Department Chair's criteria decisions.
+Calculus I and Calculus II are the courses most Midshipmen will start in.
+SM121, which is a four-hour course, is the standard Calculus I course.
+Those who have good pre-calculus skills, have taken some level of Calculus I and II, and attempt the Calculus validation exams, can be placed in SM122X.
+A 4 credit "accelerated calculus" course which is taken with the follow-on course SM221X.
+This allows a plebe to get credit for 3 semesters of calculus in only 2 semesters, by covering material from Calculus I, II, and III, in 2 semesters.
+The exact percentages depend on staffing constraints and the Mathematics Department Chair's criteria decisions.

 Validating Calculus I

-Midshipmen who have finished the online pre-calculus exam have the opportunity to take an online multiple choice Calculus I exam.
-This exam is updated each year to reflect any changes in our first calculus course.
+Midshipmen who have finished the online pre-calculus exam have the opportunity to take a pair of online multiple choice Calculus I exams.
+These exams are updated each year to reflect any changes in the Calculus I course.
 Calculators are not allowed on the Calculus exams.
 A score of roughly 70% is needed to validate the course.

-Calculus I can also be validated by means of AP exams.
+Calculus I can also be validated by means of the AP exams.
 Those students who took AP Calculus in high school and scored a 4 or 5 on the AB exam (or on the AB portion of the BC exam) validate Calculus I. The Math Department does not validate based on IB exam scores, so please take the Calculus validation exams if you want to attempt to validate one or more calculus classes.

 Validating Calculus II

-Those who validate Calculus I and who have taken a course in Calculus II are invited back to take a Calculus II validation exam.
-The Calculus II exam is also multiple choice.
-Calculus I and II can also be validated by means of BC exams.
+Those who have taken the Calculus I validation exams and have taken a course in Calculus II are invited to attempt the Calculus II validation exams on Blackboard.
+The Calculus II exams are also multiple choice.
+Calculus I and II can also be validated by means of the AP Calculus BC exam.
 Those who scored a 4 or 5 on the BC exam validate Calculus I and Calculus II.

 Validating Calculus III

-Those who validate Calculus II and have had a course in Calculus III are invited to take a Calculus III validation exam.
+Those who have taken the Calculus II validation exams and have had a course in Calculus III are invited to take the online Calculus III validation exam.
 The Calculus III exam is part multiple choice (to be taken online) and part long answer (to be taken with pencil and paper).
-If your online score is high enough, you will be invited to take the long answer test after arriving at the USNA.
+If your online score is high enough, you will be invited to take the long answer test after arriving at USNA.